kellibrooke/code-review-week3/README.md

-# Code Review - "Track Suggester" - Week 3 - Intro To Programming - Epicodus - Portland, OR
+# Code Review - "Beep Boop" - Week 3 - Intro To Programming - Epicodus - Portland, OR

 #### _This is a final project for the third week of the Intro to Programming course at Epicodus in Portland, June 4 - June 8, 2018_